nitroin/manuelserra.site/contents/posts/hello-world.md

 _And I hope that every software engineer on the planet will agree._

-And that's the point about this blog: having a personal blog-like site without having **infrastructure** nor a **database** to maintain.
+And that's the point about this blog: having aq personal blog-like site without having **infrastructure** nor a **database** to maintain.

 ## The stack